pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 949 WebHooks

+These days I was working a lot with web-hooks, I learn how to create code independent of these webhooks and how do webhooks mock to simulate your functionality.

 ##### Day 948 More Deep Dive In The Java Virtual Machine (JVM)

 This day's I was study hard about Java and JVM, I think that concepts are universal how, how works a